Scalaron dark matter dynamics: effects of Higgs non-minimal coupling to gravity: Scalaron dynamics : effects of Higgs interactions

 \subsection{Scenario II : $3\xi m^2 = \lambda v^2$}

-In this scenario, the trilinear interaction between Higgs and the scalaron can identically vanish for a wide range of allowed values of $\xi$, thereby the scalaron remains decoupled from the SM thermal bath at the outset of the evolution.
-Unlike the previous case, the scalaron density remains trivial if the scalaron stays at its minima, $\phi_0=0$.
+In this scenario, the trilinear interaction between Higgs and the scalaron can vanish at the leading order for a wide range of allowed values of $\xi$ and $m$, thereby the scalaron remains decoupled from the SM thermal bath at the outset of the evolution.
+Hence, its dynamics is not controlled by the EWPT, unlike scenario-I. The scalaron density remains trivial if it stays at its minima, $\phi_0=0$.
 Therefore, the scalaron has to be misaligned from its minima with nearly zero velocity ($\dot{\phi}=0$), which facilitates coherent oscillation of the field around its trivial minima at a later time.
-This is apparent from the solution of Eq.\ref{eq:cem}, i.e.
+This is apparent from the solution of Eq.\ref{eq:cem}, i.e.,

 where $\displaystyle{\alpha = \frac{3 m^2 M_P^2}{5 \pi^2 T_i^4}}$ and $\phi_i$ being the (misaligned) field value at the initial epcoh, $T=T_i$.
 For $\bar{T} < 1$, the solution is approximated again as, $\displaystyle{\phi \sim \phi_i \bar{T}^{3/2} \cos\left({\frac{\sqrt{\alpha}}{2\bar{T}^2}-\frac{3\pi}{8}}\right)}$, which ensures the cold DM behavior of the scalaron density from the onset of the coherent oscillation, unlike the previous scenario, in which there is at first radiation-like behavior, followed by the matter-like one.
 Here, as long as the Hubble friction is dominant, $\rho_\phi$ remains constant at its initial value, $\rho_{\phi} (T_i) = \frac{1}{2} m^2 \phi^2_i$.
 The density starts decreasing once the Hubble friction becomes comparable with the scalaron mass and subsequently the scalaron oscillates coherently.
 The temperature at which coherent oscillation starts is estimated from $3H \sim m$ is given by,